-Ms. Hashmall has particular experience in matters relating to financial regulatory reform, including the Volcker Rule, total loss-absorbing capacity (TLAC), single-point of entry resolution strategies and the preparation of living wills.
+Ms. Hashmall has also led advocacy efforts in response to regulatory proposals and developments.
 Her work includes representing the main trade organizations in the financial services industry, including the Financial Services Forum and the Securities Industry and Financial Markets Association, in connection with advocacy efforts on regulatory and legislative proposals, and she has assisted clients in the policymaking process before federal regulators.

 In addition, she is an active thought leader on emerging issues in the bank regulatory space, and has authored articles on a wide range of bank regulatory topics, including in Lexology: Getting the Deal Through, Thomson Reuters, and Bloomberg Law.